lordprototype/Professional-File-Locker/README.md

 compress your files (recommending 7-zip) with a password with this structure '*#* like this 'mr.robot#pro-injuck'. to unlock files start the de-coder.cmd and enter mr.robot as User and enter pro-injuck as password.

+You can perform a lot of upgrades to it, for example hashing name-streams in .cmd files and coding them to secure it.

 have Fun and Continue Learning.